rayking99/PyMusicData/README.md

 # PyMusicData
 This is a quick and easy way to get essentia musicextractor data for your songs.

-Connect your drive, link the songs, analyse!
+Connect your drive, link the songs, analyse.

 (There is time to analyse, Thom!)

 Files are downloaded to json.